acuminous/yadda/README.md

 ### Breaking API Changes

-In previous version you invoked yadda with
+In Yadda 0.1.0 you invoked yadda with
 ```js
 new Yadda(steps).yadda(["some scenario"]);
 ```